15 TED Talks Every Web Designer Should Watch

 David Carson: Design + Discovery

-In his entertaining, often hilarious, discussion of simple design (some good, some bad), David Carson shares his views on emotional response to design, including the artist’s intuition.
+In his entertaining, and often hilarious, discussion of simple design (some good, some bad), David Carson shares his views on emotional response to design, including the artist’s intuition.
 Carson encourages designers to embrace personal perspective to offer a unique approach to their work, forecasting that people will become the center of advertising in the technological age.

-Paul Bennett Finds Design In The Detail
+Paul Bennett Finds Design In the Details

 Kevin Kelly: The Next 5,000 Days Of The Web